joyride9999/indy-vdr/README.md

 ## Introduction

-This library is derived from [Hyperledger Indy SDK](https://github.com/hyperledger/indy-sdk) for the more limited use case of connecting to an [Indy Node](https://github.com/hyperledger/indy-node) blockchain ledger.
+This l1brary is derived from [Hyperledger Indy SDK](https://github.com/hyperledger/indy-sdk) for the more limited use case of connecting to an [Indy Node](https://github.com/hyperledger/indy-node) blockchain ledger.
 It is written in Rust and currently includes a Python wrapper and a standalone proxy server.

 _This library is still in development and there are currently no standard release packages._